mkosir/trpc-api-boilerplate/README.md

 If for whatever reason publishing a package is not an option:

 - privacy concerns
-- faster development iterations - skip CI (BE/FE monorepo look and feel)
+- faster development iterations - skip CI
 - ...

 Use: